aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 To find your account ID, click on your account name in the top right corner, and then click "My Account".
 You should see Account ID in the Account Settings

-Note: It is very important that you tell us your account number immediately after creating the account, so that we can assign you a resource budget for your experiments.
+It is important that you tell us your account number immediately after creating the account, so that we can assign you a resource budget for your experiments.
 We also need to grant you access to the shared problem set which is in a separate S3 bucket.
 Once we hear from you, we will email you an acknowledgment when resources have been added to your account.

+Note: If you choose to use an existing AWS account (not recommended), you should create a competition-specific profile, for example `sc-2023`.
+Instead of using `default` in the .aws/credentials file below, you would use `sc-2023` as a profile name.
+You would then include `--profile sc-2023` with every AWS command in this README.

 ### Installing the AWS CLI